The battle of search engine rankings.

 The search volume of a keyword is pretty much what the name gives away; it expresses how many times, each month, are searching for the particular keyword.

 The more people search for a keyword, the more the potential traffic you might get from a search.

 You should keep in mind that keywords with a high search volume are more difficult to rank for, as the competition for such keywords is usually bigger.

 You might notice that if you start building longer keywords, the search volume will decrease.
 That’s not essentially bad, as long-tail keywords are easier to rank for and they have a 2.5X bigger ROI than head keywords.

 Building keywords based on the buyer intent affects the way that you target your potential customers.
 Instead of focusing on how many people are searching for a specific product, you are searching for keywords that have to do with the stage that a customer is on their journey towards a purchase.

 For example, let’s say that you are trying to sell a Sony a6300 mirrorless camera.
 This particular piece of photography equipment comes in a very friendly price (considering its capabilities), which makes it a great choice for someone that’s on a budget.

 So you could target the following long-tail keywords:

 - “Best mirrorless cameras on a budget”

-Of course you can’t target those keywords directly for your product, but you can craft content that answers your potential customers’ question and try to make an indirect sale.
+Of course, you can’t target those keywords directly for your product, but you can craft content that answers your potential customers’ questions and try to make an indirect sale.